MerlinVR/UdonSharp/Tools/Docusaurus/docs/Setup.md

 **Installation**

-You can get UdonSharp by using the [VRChat Creator Companion](https://vcc.docs.vrchat.com/) also known as the VCC, its [CLI](https://vcc.docs.vrchat.com/vpm/cli/), or a [starter template](https://github.com/vrchat-community/template-udonsharp).
+You can get UdonSharp by using the [VRChat Creator Companion](https://vcc.docs.vrchat.com/) (also known as the VCC), its [CLI](https://vcc.docs.vrchat.com/vpm/cli/), or a [starter template](https://github.com/vrchat-community/template-udonsharp).

 ## Create a new UdonSharp project with the VCC:
 - Install the latest version of the [Creator Companion](https://vrchat.com/home/download).